conmac7/oss-selfhosted-catalog/README.md

 Free Self Hosted & Cloud CRM SoftwareEspo

-CRM is an Open Source CRM (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
+Open Source CRM (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
 People, companies or opportunities – all in an easy and intuitive interface.

 - Sales Automation
 - Calendar, Meetings, Calls, Tasks, Working Time Calendar